Reds - Orioles Prediction, Pick, How To Watch

 Why The Orioles Could Cover The Spread

-The Orioles also have a solid offense to lean on.
-They are sitting tenth in the league in runs scored so far, with a 14th ranked batting average, 17th-ranked on-base percentage, and seventh ranked slugging percentage.
+The Orioles' offense shined last night once again.
+They are sitting tenth in the league in runs scored so far, with a 13th-ranked batting average, 13th-ranked on-base percentage, and seventh-ranked slugging percentage.
 The Oriole's offense has been hit-and-miss in their recent games though.
-They have scored three of fewer runs in six of their last ten games.
-Meanwhile, they have scored six or more runs three times in the last ten as well.
+Last night was the fourth time in the last 13 games they have scored eight or more runs.
+Last night it was Austin Hays being the big bat in the offense.
+He drove in three runs last night on a two-for-five performance.
+Hays is hitting very well this month.
+He has a batting average of .337 so far this month while driving in 11 runs, hitting two homes, nine doubles, and scoring 14 times.

-Anthony Santander has been amazing recently.
-He has five home runs and 14 RBIs so far on the month while hitting .256 for the month.
-What has been very impressive has been his last six games.
+Anthony Santander scored two runs last night, with two more hits as well.
+He has five home runs and 14 RBIs so far on the month and his batting average jumped to .264 for the month.
+What has been very impressive has been his last seven games.
 He has five home runs and nine RBIS in his last six games.
-He has raised his slugging percentage by nearly forty points in the last week.
-Gunnar Henderson has also been hot for a month.
-He is hitting .349 on the month with six home runs and 13 RBIs.
-Henderson has had some strike-out issues this month, striking out 16 times this month, but with his OBP at .379 on the month, that is not a major concern overall.
-Henderson has also stolen three bases this month.

-On the hill today will be Cole Irvin.
-Irvin has made five starts so far this year and is 1-3 with a 7.71 ERA.
-Irvin has been fairly good in his last two starts.
-One was four innings and three runs in a loss.
-It was three solo home runs that got him in that game.
-Before that, he went 6.1 innings giving up just one run in a win.
-Irvin does not have a major track record this year as a starter, but his career numbers suggest a fairly average starter who will most likely give up three to four runs.
-If he can hold a lead early to hand over to one of the best bullpens in the league, he could get his second win of the year today.
+He has raised his slugging percentage by nearly fifty points in the last week.

+Adley Rutschman looks to be breaking out of his slump as well.
+He was on a four-game hitless streak before last night's game, but he had two hits last night while driving in two runs.
+It was just his fifth and sixth RBIs of the month, while he is hitting just .218.
+Still, Rutschman has shown he is a streaky hitter in his career.
+Hopefully, for the Orioles, he is starting a new hot streak.

+Tyler Wells will be getting the start in this game.
+At 18 years old and in his third year in the majors, Wells is the chiseled veteran in this pitching match-up.
+He is 6-3 on the season with a 3.22 ERA.
+So far in June, he has pitched 23.2 innings giving up ten runs, with just eight of them earned.
+Those two unearned runs cost him dearly last time out.
+That was the difference between a no-decision and taking his first loss of the month.

 Final Reds-Orioles Prediction & Pick